HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 From a security point of view, the automatic inclusion of cookies in cross-site requests can be seen as the main culprit of several classes of vulnerabilities.
 If a website does not have the adequate protections is place (e.g. requiring a unique token on state-changing requests), they may be susceptible to [Cross-Site Request Forgery](https://owasp.org/www-community/attacks/csrf) (CSRF) attacks.
 As an example, an attacker may issue a POST request in the background, without the user being aware to, for instance, change the password of an unwitting visitor.
 If the user is logged in, the browser would normally automatically include the cookies in such a request.

-Several other types of attacks rely on the inclusion of cookies in third-party calls, such as [Cross-Site Script Inclusion](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-lekies.pdf) (XSSI) and various techniques in the [XS-Leaks](https://xsleaks.dev/) vulnerability class.
+Several other types of attacks rely on the inclusion of cookies in cross-site requests, such as [Cross-Site Script Inclusion](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-lekies.pdf) (XSSI) and various techniques in the [XS-Leaks](https://xsleaks.dev/) vulnerability class.
 Furthermore, because the authentication of users is often only done through cookies, an attacker could impersonate a user by obtaining their cookies.
 This could be done in a man-in-the-middle (MITM) attack, tricking the user to make an authenticated over an insecure channel.
 Alternatively, by exploiting a cross-site scripting (XSS) vulnerability, the attacker could leak the cookies by accessing `document.cookie` through the DOM.

 To defend against the threats posed by cookies, website developers can make use of three attributes that can be set on [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies): `HttpOnly`, `Secure` and [`SameSite`](https://web.dev/samesite-cookies-explained/).
 The first prevents the cookie from being accessed from JavaScript, preventing an adversary from stealing them in an XSS attack.
 Cookies that have the `Secure` attribute set will only be sent over a secure HTTPS connection, preventing them to be stolen in a MITM attack.

 The attribute that was introduced most recently, `SameSite`, can be used to restrict how cookies are sent in a cross-site context.
 The attribute has three possible values: `None`, `Lax`, and `Strict`.
-Cookies with `SameSite=None` will be sent in all cross-site requests, whereas cross-site cookies with the attribute set to `Lax` will only be sent in navigational requests, e.g. when the user clicks a link and navigates to a new page.
+Cookies with `SameSite=None` will be sent in all cross-site requests, whereas cookies with the attribute set to `Lax` will only be sent in navigational requests, e.g. when the user clicks a link and navigates to a new page.
 Finally, cookies with the `SameSite=Strict` attribute will only be sent in a first-party context.

 {{ figure_markup(
   image="security-httponly-secure-samesite-cookie-usage.png",